Sales and marketing are the life blood of any business. Remember, marketing, at its most…

-You could use royalty-free music but know that this doesn’t mean the music is free AND it doesn’t mean that you can use the music in any way that you want.
+You could use royalty-free music, but know that this doesn’t mean the music is free.
+Nor does it mean that you can use the music in any way that you want.
 Make sure to read the information in the license clearly before you use it, or you could be liable for fines.

-Some websites that specialize in providing on-demand video hosting services may offer music that they have already paid the licensing for you can use in your videos.
+Some websites that specialize in providing on-demand video hosting services may offer to let you use music that they have already paid the licensing for in your videos.
 This would cover on-demand but not necessarily live content.

 The last option to legally play music during your classes is to go a completely “music-free.”
-You don’t play music during your classes at all and instead you share a playlist such as through Spotify that your students download to play in their space.
-This does add an extra level of complexity and can be hard to synchronize for choreography based classes.
+You don’t play music during your classes at all.
+Instead, you share a playlist, such as through Spotify, that your students download to play in their space.
+This does add an extra level of complexity and can be hard to synchronize for choreography-based classes.